 Our motion analysis equipment consists of light-emitting diode (LED) markers, several high-speed video cameras and specialized analytics software.
 The LED markers are placed in several locations along the side of your body.
 As you walk or run, the video cameras capture the movement in real time.
 The LED markers help us see the exact position of your joints in relation to each other.
 With the help of this specialized software, we analyze your gait and identify problem areas.

-The Sibley rehabilitation team consists of a medical director, physical therapists, occupational therapists and speech therapists, and includes audiology services offered through Washington Hearing and Speech.
+The Sibley rehabilitation team consists of a medical director, physical therapists, occupational therapists and speech therapists.
 Many of our therapists have earned specialized certifications and/or had extensive training in various specialty areas, such as geriatrics, hand therapy, lymphedema treatment, wound therapy, gait analysis and women’s health issues.
 All are licensed to practice in the District of Columbia.

 Numerous therapists are also skilled at intramuscular manual therapy (IMT), also known as trigger point dry needling.
 This procedure involves inserting tiny monofilament needles into muscles to decrease trigger point activity.
 Trigger points are taut bands within a muscle that may cause local or referred pain, limit muscle flexibility and/or function.
 IMT is not acupuncture; it uses the anatomical landmarks in the body to locate and treat trigger points to relieve pain and improve function.
 The physical therapist performing IMT has been trained by a board-approved or Commission on Accreditation in Physical Therapy Education (CAPTE) accredited IMT training program.

 Expertise: Parkinson's rehabilitation and geriatric physical therapy